-Residential and commercial customers of the Middleborough Gas and Electric Department now have a simple way to get the savings of solar energy right here within their town limits, even if it isn't on their own roof.
+Residential and commercial customers of the Middleborough Gas and Electric Department now have a simple way to get the benefits of solar energy right here within their town limits, even if it isn't on their own roof.
 MGED has developed a new community shared-solar option and the first-of-its-kind project in Middleborough is now open for enrollment.

 Learn more about this new project and the MGED Solar Community project by watching the video below.
 Then go to the MGED Smart Energy Community webpage to review project details and Frequently Asked Questions before using the online signup form to get your share of this newest project.